ArunasNorvaisa/react-password-generator/README.md

 ```

 * Open /build/index.html in your browser and, if everything works as intended,
-* Upload contents of BUILD folder to your hosting provider.
+* upload contents of BUILD folder to your hosting provider.

 ### Support: